Mayank0875/DSA-Problem/P34/problem21/problem.md

 ## Description

-Given an odd integer n, consider an n x n grid where each cell (i, j) contains the value (i+1) * (j+1) (for 0-indexed indices).
-All these n^2 values are sorted into a single list in increasing order.
-Find the value at the middle position of this sorted list.

-For instance, for n=3, the grid values are:
-1 2 3
-2 4 6
-3 6 9

-When sorted, the list becomes [1,2,2,3,3,4,6,6,9].
-The middle element (the 5th element in a 9-element list) is 3.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

+For example, the 3 * 3 multiplication table is as follows:
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples